ProfessorBunny/portfolio/README.md

 4. As you make changes, the website will automatically reload in the browser, allowing you to see the updates in real-time.

-## Customization

-To customize the portfolio website according to your preferences, follow these steps:

-1. Update the `src/data` directory with your own data.

-   - Modify the `projects.js` file to include information about your projects.
-   - Modify the `skills.js` file to include your skills and proficiency levels.
-   - Modify the `about.js` file to provide information about yourself.
-   - Modify the `contact.js` file to specify how visitors can get in touch with you.

-2. Modify the content of the pages in the `src/pages` directory.

-   - Update the `Home.js` file to personalize the homepage content.
-   - Update the `Projects.js` file to customize the projects page.
-   - Update the `About.js` file to add your own content about yourself.
-   - Update the `Contact.js` file to customize the contact page.

-3. Customize the styling of the website by modifying the CSS or SCSS files in the `src/styles` directory.

-4. Add your own images or replace the existing ones in